huibiaoli/react-log-lifecycle/README.md

 # react-log-lifecycle

-Console.log Lifecycle events in a React Component
+Console.log Lifecycle events in a React PureComponent

-Questions?
-Ask me  [@wildfiction](https://twitter.com/wildfiction).
-Or create an issue.

 ## Install